MMMikeM/DND-Campaign/project/rules/2-character.md

 As you gain experience, you'll unlock more powerful and versatile magical abilities through **Enhancements** and expendable **Spell Points (SP)**.

 - **Spell Points (SP):** Your magical energy pool.
 At 1st level, you have 10 SP, scaling with your level (see Section 6.4).
 You regain all SP after a Long Rest.
-- **Basic Effects (0 SP):** Each spell has a Basic Effect that costs 0 SP, usable at will (like cantrips).
 - **Enhancements:** As you level up, you'll learn Enhancements that let you spend SP to augment your spells in creative ways.
 - **Maximum SP per Activation:** At 1st level, you can spend a maximum of 3 SP on a single spell activation.
 This limit increases as you gain levels (see Section 6.4).

 **Learning Your First Enhancement:**
-At 1st level, you know one Enhancement for one of your spells.
-Choose one spell you know, then work with your GM to define one Enhancement for that spell, following the guidelines in Section 7.
-This Enhancement represents your initial specialization and creative approach to magic.
+At 2nd level, you learn your first Enhancement.
+Choose one spell you know, select one Enhancement for that spell, following the guidelines in Section 7.
+This Enhancement represents your specialization and creative approach to magic.

 ### 2.10 The Final Flourishes